Laos travel tips

 Tam Mak Hoong

-The meal Tam Mak Hoong, commonly known as papaya salad, is remarkably comparable to Son Tam in Thai cuisine and has the ideal balance of all flavors — spicy, sour, salty, and sweet.
+The meal Tam Mak Hoong, commonly known as papaya salad, has the ideal balance of all flavors — spicy, sour, salty, and sweet.
 Green mango, green banana, and other ingredients, sliced or thinly sliced, combined with seasonings such as fish sauce, chile, lemon, salt, and sugar.
-Many locations additionally combine additional items, such as seafood.

 Sien Savanh

 Lao style beef jerky is a snack that is frequently eaten with beer.
-However, it is also available for lunch with rice.
-Sien Savanh is produced with beef (or buffalo) that has been marinated in a mixture of garlic, fish sauce, ginger, sesame seeds, sugar, salt, and black pepper before being sun-dried.
-Locals prefer to cook this meal over an open fire for a smokey taste, and it is best eaten with sticky rice or dipped in jeow mak len (a tomato and chilli pepper dipping sauce).
+Sien Savanh is produced with beef or buffalo meat that has been marinated in a mixture of garlic, fish sauce, ginger, sesame seeds, sugar, salt, and black pepper before being sun-dried.
+Locals prefer to cook this meal over an open fire for a smokey taste, and it is best eaten with sticky rice or dipped in chili sauce.

 My name is Tu Dao (Jason), CEO & Founder of Style Travel.
 I understand that traveling to any country with differences in language and culture can be a bit difficult, especially for those who are visiting that country for the first time.
 Therefore, I would like to share news and experiences about tourism in the hope that it will be helpful for your trip in Asia.
 I hope you and your family will have a good experience while traveling to our countries.
 Safe and happy travel!